The food industry is one of the tightest regulated sectors for legal requirements and safety and hygiene rules.

 On 1st January 2024, it became a legal requirement for pre-packaged food labels on products sold in Britain to include a UK-registered address.

-This regulation change means that if you import food products from the EUropean Union, you will now need to include your business address, or the address of a distributor, importer or FBO on the label, to avoid non-compliance enforcement from Trading Standards.
+This regulation change means that if you import food products from the European Union, you will now need to include your business address, or the address of a distributor, importer or FBO on the label, to avoid non-compliance enforcement from Trading Standards.

 Read more on the UK Food Standard Agency’s enforcement of FBO regulations.